school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

  * the entire "the Turing way" documentation is relevant, but the section on [project design](https://the-turing-way.netlify.app/project-design/project-design.html) is the most important for this training module.
  * the [YODA principles](https://handbook.datalad.org/en/latest/basics/101-127-yoda.html)
  * the [Good Research Code Handbook](https://goodresearch.dev/) has lots of resources to help you learn industry standard research code management.

+Check out [this repository](https://github.com/SIMEXP/fmriprep-denoise-benchmark) which follows the principle of the project set up in the Good Research Code Handbook.

 Finally, a [blog post](http://ivory.idyll.org/blog/2015-on-licensing-in-bioinformatics.html) on choosing a license for open science projects by Titus Brown.